Grünfeld Defence: 1.d4 Nf6 2.c4...... 4.Bf4

 History and Notable Players

 It arises from the Grünfeld Defense.
-Among the most prolific practitioners on the White side are Ivan Farago (33 games), Aleksey Dreev (30 games), Jozsef Pinter (21 games).
-On the Black side, notable exponents include Vlastimil Jansa (22 games), Valeri Yandemirov (22 games), Josef Pribyl (19 games).
+Among the most prolific White practitioners are Ivan Farago (33 games), Aleksey Dreev (30 games), Jozsef Pinter (21 games).
+Black-side regulars include Vlastimil Jansa (22 games), Valeri Yandemirov (22 games), Josef Pribyl (19 games).

 Main Lines and Variations